adharshkamath/adharshkamath.github.io/content/about.md

 Hi there!
 My name is Adharsh and I'm an undergraduate at [NITK, India](https://nitk.ac.in).

-This is where I occasionally post [articles](/posts) about Programming Languages, Parallel programming and a few other topics.
+This is where I occasionally post [articles](/posts) about Programming Languages, Compilers, Parallel programming and a few other topics.

+You can find all my projects on my [GitHub profile](https://github.com/adharshkamath/).

-I also maintain a list of [projects](/projects) I've worked on/I'm planning to work on.
+I have also started maintaining a list of [projects](/projects) I've worked on/I'm planning to work on.
+The list is still under construction.

-[Reach out](mailto:adharshkamathr@gmail.com) to me if you find any errors in my posts, or if you wanna discuss my projects/posts.
+[Reach out](mailto:adharshkamathr@gmail.com) to me if you find any errors in my posts, or if you want to discuss my projects/posts.

 This is me around the internet :